matloff/TidyverseSkeptic/README.md

 the realm of cult.
 There are many who equate Hadley Wickham with R itself.
 He is treated like a rock star by R "groupies."
 What a difference from the staid R community of yore!
-We who have been in R since the early days applaud RStudio for spreading the word.
+We who have been in R since the early days applaud RStudio for spreading the word, but it has come at major costs to the well-being of the language.

+## Problems

 Putting the hero worship aside, at the very least one can say that many if not most in that huge Tidy following view R to consist mainly as